knative/serving/docs/contracts/developer-monitoring-contract.md

 * *destination_revision*: Elafros Revision that served the request.
 * *response_code*: HTTP response code.
 * *source_service*: If the request was from outside the cluster, this will be istio-ingress service name.
-If the request was from inside the cluster (revisons calling other revisions), this will be Kubernetes service name of the revision.
+If the request was from inside the cluster (revisions calling other revisions), this will be Kubernetes service name of the revision.

 #### revision_request_duration